French PM to requisition workers amid refineries strike

 PARIS (AP) — French Prime Minister Elisabeth Borne announced a decision to requisition workers operating petrol depots of ExxonMobil’s French branch Esso and threatened to do the same for those of Total group, amid strikes that have led fuel pumps to run dry in the country.

-The drastic measure came as drivers waiting in long lines to fill up their cars and petrol stations closed while awaiting deliveries have become an increasingly familiar sight in France in recent days.
+The drastic measure came as drivers waiting in long lines to fill up their cars and gas stations closed while awaiting deliveries have become an increasingly familiar sight in France in recent days.

+At a gas station in Vincennes, in the eastern suburbs of Paris, Alexandre Leonardi, 31, was not surprised to see the long lines of cars.

+“I’ve been here for about an hour … I expected it to be like this.
+Most of the gas stations I went past were closed,” he told The Associated Press.

 Requisitions allow authorities to order some of the workers of the petrol depots hit by strikes to return to work.
 It was not immediately clear how the order would be applied.
 A similar measure was imposed in 2010 during strikes in French refineries.